Strategic Project Management is Key to Executing Strategy

 - The mix of Projects is appropriate and sufficient to deliver your Strategic Objectives

 - If timelines and resourcing have to be changed, Projects are prioritized accordingly based on the strategic plan, and impacts reflected in the plan.

-We've outlined the key elements of creating an effective Project, but how best to ensure that you are building a portfolio of Projects that will help you execute your strategy by actually delivering on your Objectives?
+So, how do you ensure that you are building a portfolio of Projects that will help you execute your strategy by actually delivering on your Objectives?
 In this article, we've outlined the key things you need to do to make that happen.